|

 The practice of choosing a “Word of the Year” is that, instead of setting a lot of different New Years Resolutions, you select one single word to be your focus for the year.

-You can use that word to set goals or intentions for each area of your life but have them all tie back to the single word.
-For example, if your word of the year was “abundance” you might have sub-goals of investing in an abundant number of friendships, or hitting an income goal, or spending more quality time with the people you love without your phone.
+You can use that word to set goals or intentions for each area of your life, but have them all tie back to the single word.
+For example, if your word of the year was “abundance,” you might have sub-goals of investing in an abundant number of friendships, or hitting an income goal, or spending more quality time with the people you love without your phone.
 “Discipline” could entail going to the gym, sticking to an evening routine, and no longer being late to meetings.

 By tying all of your goals back to your overarching word, it is easy to keep them front-of-mind.